 Think of each page as a self-contained resource.
 A group of pages form a subject or topic area.
 Give each page title a searchable field.
 On our demo course each page display title has a logical and searchable title.

 Search is a familiar mental model for learners.

 Creating a searchable course helps increase your learner’s agency and encourages exploration.

 E-learning is about helping to increase learner engagement and giving your management team an investment with high returns.
 Using search helps by creating courses that are not the average “click next” experience but instead match what learners experience on the wider web.

 Using the Search extension in Evolve Authoring you are able to select what is searchable on a course from Articles, Blocks and Components and even Pages and Menus.

-We’d recommend using Pages as the building block for a search based course.
-They give you flexibility to experiment with content and style (via theming).
+Perhaps use Pages as the building blocks for a search based course.
+They give you the flexibility to experiment with content and style (via theming).